 In many cases parents feel that they know less than their children about computers and the Internet.
 To help there is plenty of advice that can be found by following the various links or reading the articles on this page.

 We anticipate that there will be lots of new information appearing on this page, so please keep checking to keep yourself up to date with the latest guidance.
 We are very keen to support you, as parents of our school.
-If you ever have any concerns – please come and talk to Mary Alexander (Deputy Headteacher).
+If you ever have any concerns – please come and talk to Mary Alexander ( Headteacher).

 E-Safety Policies and Advice